There are several ways to have your coffees evaluated by Coffee Review. We accept samples for the following types of coffee reviews and reports.

 5. Standalone Green Coffee Reviews

-As of May 2021, Coffee Review offers standalone reviews of green (unroasted) coffees.
+Coffee Review also offers standalone reviews of green (unroasted) coffees.
 We accept green samples from roasters, growers, importers and other industry professionals who want an objective coffee review that can be used for both quality assessment and marketing purposes.
 These reviews can help roasters source superior quality green coffees and, at the same time, help farmers, importers, and brokers sell their superior-quality greens.

 Coffee Review roasts green samples on an ARC S Sample Roaster.
 We drop the roast just as the first crack reaches its end.
 This roast level is sometimes described as moderately light brown, medium-light or light-medium.
 It is the favored roast color among roasters who submit regularly to Coffee Review and tend to attract high ratings.
 It is the roast style associated with the “Third Wave” of North-American roasters.
 We target 56 whole bean M-Basic Agtron.
 At or near the target, ground M-Basic Agtron will vary from around 70 to 78, depending on the green coffee.
 Please note that these numbers are on the Agtron M-Basic scale.